 No matter how small something is, if it's even slightly important to the project at hand, make sure to make a note of it.
 There are few things more fatal to a project's progression than being halted due to poor communication or record-keeping.

-We've scattered some testimonials throughout the article from professional project managers.
-Here are a few more that might hold some nuggets of wisdom for an aspiring project manager.
+We've spoken to project managers with years of experience honing their project management skills, and scattered some testimonials throughout this article already, but here are a few more words of advice that might hold some nuggets of wisdom for an aspiring project manager.

 “As a project manager, you should create a plan that avoids multitasking to increase your overall efficiency.
 With 100 tasks pulling at your attention, it can be tempting to work on several things simultaneously, but multitasking can cause up to a 40% loss in overall productivity.